Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

-Our estimator corrects for both, noise fit and estimation error, and can therefore be calculated based on observable data only.
+We answer that question by deriving an unbiased closed form estimator for the out-of-sample Sharpe ratio when the in-sample Sharpe ratio is obtained by fitting $k$ parameters.
+Our estimator corrects for both, noise fit and estimation error, and can be calculated based on observable data only.
 In particular, we do not assume the true Sharpe ratio to be known.
 This is also why the estimator can be applied as model selection criterion, our second contribution.
-The resulting criterion is analogous to the Akaike Information Criterion but with the Sharpe ratio as objective rather than log-likelihood (see section \ref{section_model_selection}).
+The resulting criterion is analogous to the Akaike Information Criterion but with the Sharpe ratio as objective rather than log-likelihood (see Section \ref{section_model_selection}).
 We therefore call our estimator \textit{SRIC} for \textit{Sharpe Ratio Information Criterion}.